 The Berghia Nudibranch is a nudibranch from the Florida Keys region of the west Atlantic Ocean (formerly known as Berghia verrucicornis and recently reclassified as a new species Aeolidiella stephanieae) and are by far the most popular choice, because they are 100% safe, and effective when used and cared for properly.
 Berghia eat only Aiptasia anemones, nothing else.
 Lacking Aiptasia to consume, they will die, thus they are the most ‘motivated’ Aiptasia predator.
 While the smallest of the Aiptasia predators, they are the most efficient, consuming the entire anemone, including the entire pedal disk and any planula within.
 They can crawl all over your tank to eat the Aiptasia you see and the ones you do not see.
 If acclimated and added to a well maintained tank, they are hardy invertebrates.
 Occasionally they reproduce to help speed up Aiptasia eradication.

-Weaknesses: It takes weeks to months for Berghia to eat heavy Aiptasia infestations especially if you do not get the correct number of Berghia for your problem.
-If the Berghia are not at least 1/4 inch, they should be maintained in a small tank or a container of at least 1 gallon of water until they grow larger before they are placed in a display tank.
+Weaknesses: It takes weeks to months for Berghia to eat heavy Aiptasia infestations especially if you do not get the correct number of Berghia nudibranchs the aiptasia population in your aquarium.
+If the Berghia are not at least 1/4 inch, they should be maintained in a small tank or a container of at least 1 gallon of water until they grow larger before they are placed in a display aquarium.

 Predators: Possibly peppermint shrimp, nocturnal scavenging fish including fish in the coris wrasse family; to a lesser extent, under-fed large brittle or serpent stars, Emerald and Sally Lightfoot crabs and coral banded shrimp.